MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview.md

 ## How to get to the Microsoft 365 Apps admin center

 Sign in at [config.office.com](https://config.office.com/) with your admin account.
-If you want to enable preview features, click a preview feature and accept the license.

-## What's new in the admin center
+## What's new in preview

-The following features and services have been recently released or announced.
-In some cases, they are not yet available or only in preview.
+The following features and services have been recently released in preview or recently announced.
+In some cases, they are not yet available.
+If you want to enable preview features in the admin center, click a preview feature and accept the license.

 ### Apps health

 > [!IMPORTANT]
 > This is pre-release documentation for a preview program that isn’t available to everyone and is subject to change.

 The Microsoft 365 Apps health service can help optimize and troubleshoot Microsoft 365 Apps on your client devices.
 The service uses diagnostic data that your organization already shares with Microsoft, so no additional agents or client-side processes are required.
 For more information, see [Microsoft 365 Apps health](microsoft-365-apps-health.md).

 ### Inventory

 > [!IMPORTANT]
-> This is pre-release documentation for a preview program that isn’t available to everyone and is subject to change.
+> This is pre-release documentation for a feature that has been announced but is not yet available.
+More information will be provided when it's available in preview.

 You can use the inventory pane to view details about the client devices in your organization, including hardware, operating system and the version of Office on the device.

+### Security currency

+Security currency shows whether the client devices in your organization have been updated with the latest security patch.

+> [!IMPORTANT]
+> This is pre-release documentation for a feature that has been announced but is not yet available.
+More information will be provided when it's available in preview.

 ### Servicing profile